rizqidjamaluddin/Gatekeeper/README.md

 ### In-the-box Policies

+See the full reference at the bottom of this page for details.

 - `RoleBasedAccessControlListPolicy` - Accepts a RoleBasedAccessControlListStore.
 - `AccessControlListPolicy` - Accepts an AccessControlListStore.
 - `BanListPolicy` - Accepts a BanListStore instance.
 - `SuperuserPolicy` - If the user is on the list, they have access to everything.
 Accepts a SuperuserListStore instance.

 Utility policies:

 - `OpenToAllPolicy` - Send ALLOW to all; this reverses the built-in policy that no response means denial.
 - `DenyGuestsPolicy` - Send DENY to all guests.

+A bit more advanced:

+- `UserCriteriaPolicy` - Uses the [criteria pattern](http://en.wikipedia.org/wiki/Criteria_Pattern) applied on the user.
+- `ResourceCriteriaPolicy` - Same as above, applied on the resource.
+- `CriteriaPolicy` - Applies a criteria that accepts both the user and resource.

 ### Custom Policies